mramir0605/CodePathiOSIntroCapstone/README.md

 ### Features

-- [] User sees a list of top cryptocurrencies as soon as the app opens.
+- []  User sees a list of the latest news headlines immediately upon opening the app.
-    - [] Each coin displays name, symbol, current price, and 24h price change.
-    - [] User can tap any coin to navigate to a details page.
+    - [] User can click on each item and navigate to the details page of the news article.
+  - []  User can filter news by title or description.

-- [] On the details page, user can see additional information about the selected coin:
+- []  On the details page, user can see the source, author, publish date, image, and description of the article.
-    - [] Price chart or simple price trend indicator (24h/7d)
-    - [] Market cap, volume, and circulating supply
-    - [] Short description and external website link

-- [] User can add or remove coins from their **Watchlist** by tapping a star button.
+    - [] User can mark an article as "Favorite" by clicking the star button.
-    - [] Watchlist selections are saved using `UserDefaults` and persist across app launches.
+    - [] User can mark an article as "Read Later" by clicking on the bookmark button to save for later.
+    - [] User can click a button to navigate to an external link containing the full article.
+- [] On the Favorite page, user can see a list of articles that they have marked already as favorite.

-- [] On the **Watchlist** page, user sees only the coins they have favorited.
+- []  On the Read Later page, user can see a list of articles that they have marked to read later.
-    - [] User can tap a coin in the Watchlist to view its details again.

 - [] The app uses a **Tab Bar** for navigation:
-    - **Market** (All coins)
+    - **News** (All news)
-    - **Watchlist** (Favorited coins)
+    - **Favorites** (Favorited article)
-    - **Learn** (Educational/overview page about crypto basics)
+    - **Read later** (Read later)

 ### Description

-This app uses the CoinGecko API to display real-time cryptocurrency market data.
-Users can browse the top coins, view detailed price information, and save their favorite cryptocurrencies to a personal Watchlist for quick access.
-The app also provides a simple overview page to help users learn core crypto concepts.
+Headline Hub uses the News API to display breaking news headlines in real time.
+Users can filter articles, save favorites, and manage a personalized reading list.

 ### App Evaluation

-### 1. Crypto Tracker
+### 1. Headline Hub
-- **Description:** A real-time cryptocurrency tracking app that allows users to monitor coin prices, view market trends, and create personalized watchlists.
-Users can also explore basic explanations of each coin to better understand the crypto ecosystem.
+- **Description:** A real-time news app that delivers top headlines tailored to the user’s interests and location.
+Users can follow categories such as technology, sports, world news, entertainment, and more.
-- **Category:** Finance / Education
-- **Mobile:** Mobile-first experience enables quick price checks, push notifications for market changes, and glanceable dashboards.
-Interactive charts and widgets are optimized for on-the-go use.
-- **Story:** Designed to make the crypto world easier to understand, especially for beginners who may feel overwhelmed by complex trading platforms.
-Helps users stay informed without needing to actively invest.
-- **Market:** Perfect for crypto newcomers, students, casual traders, and anyone curious about digital currencies.
-Can also appeal to hobby investors who want a simple, informative interface.
-- **Habit:** Encourages frequent checking—crypto markets move constantly, so users may open the app daily or even hourly.
-Notifications, watchlists, and trending coins strengthen habit loops.
+- **Mobile:** Mobile is ideal for instant push notifications, location-aware updates, and quick scrolling through brief summaries or headlines.
+- **Story:** Helps users stay informed with timely, relevant news while reducing information overload.
+Prioritizes meaningful stories and avoids sensational or repetitive content to maintain clarity and trust.
+- **Market:** Appeals to students, professionals, travelers, and anyone who wants reliable updates without endless scrolling.
+Especially valuable for younger audiences seeking alternatives to traditional news outlets.
+- **Habit:** Encourages multiple daily check-ins or passive engagement through notifications.
+Personalized alerts and topic-based feeds support ongoing usage.
 - **Scope:**
-  - **V1:** Basic watchlist + live price data + simple coin details.
+  - **V1:** Main news feed + title and description filtering.
-  - **V2:** Price alerts, market news integration, and coin comparison tools.
+  - **V2:** Local news integration + custom keyword subscriptions.
-  - **V3:** Portfolio simulation, community discussions, challenges, and learning modules.
+  - **V3:** Advanced personalization such as article recommendations, reading behavior insights, and sentiment-based filtering, breaking news alerts.

 ## Product Spec